 According to the Centers for Disease Control and Prevention (CDC), stress is actually beneficial because it helps people develop skills to adapt to new situations.
 However, the benefits diminish at a certain point of severity and can then impede a person’s ability to care for themselves.
 Healthy coping mechanisms are the way to balance good stress with bad stress.

-April is National Stress Awareness Month and Scott Domingue, Chief Nursing Officer of Texas Health Behavioral Health, provided some tips for dealing with stress.
+Scott Domingue, Chief Nursing Officer of Texas Health Behavioral Health, provided some tips for dealing with stress.

 “Generally, we think about stress in two categories: eustress and distress,” he said.
 “Eustress is the motivation and excitement we feel when life is going well.
 It keeps us moving forward toward our personal and professional goals and is considered healthy.
 Distress is what we commonly think of as negative events that are draining us emotionally and physically.
 Both eustress and distress combine to either enhance or erode our abilities to perform daily tasks.
 While we can’t always change the factors leading to stress in our lives, it is important to be aware of how we respond to stress.
 As we are mindful of our responses, we can improve the stress reaction and reduce the potential negative impact it can have on us emotionally and physically.”